ivanearisty/obsidian/Classes + Uni/Open Source/Yotov's take on our homework.md

 - Do some thinking such that the code for the tests
 - When you run a build script then you should not have any tests.
 - Api is important and necessary
-	- either in init.py or inseperate api.py
+	- either in init.py or in a seperate api.py
-	- Always have puytest — nose is extra credit
+	- Always have pytest — nose is extra credit
 - Each component has to be a separate uv package
-	- -owen dependencies , etc
+	- own dependencies , etc
 	- own pyproject.toml
 - CI/CD Links
 	- Passed tests